 Not exactly.
 You may receive funding to pursue an internship or experiential project embedded in an academic program, but only for the internship or project itself.
 This is possible when the experiential component alone meets all of the criteria for Lynk UAF (240 hours, substantive, relevant and well-supervised by an on-site, professional supervisor).
 Any academic coursework or other supportive scaffolding may not be counted toward the 240 hours, and the supervisor must be employed by the internship organization, not by the academic institution.
 In order for the internship to be vetted within the Lynk UAF program, the specific internship must be secured by the final Lynk UAF deadline.

-What if I don’t have a qualified internship by the final deadline (May 4, 2015)?
+What if I don’t have a qualified internship by the final deadline (last day of spring finals)?

 Can I get an exception to the housing policy?
 Dates?

 Requests for housing outside of the standard dates and eligibility will be considered.
 Exception requests are approved when it is feasible to do so, but approval is NOT guaranteed.

 How soon after finalizing my application will I get my check?